wavefrontHQ/docs/pages/doc/intro_dashboards.md

 tags: [dashboards, getting_started]
 sidebar: doc_sidebar
 permalink: intro_dashboards.html
-summary: This is an overview of the Introductory Dashboards.
+summary: This is an overview of the introductory dashboards.
 ---
 Wavefront offers a set of introductory dashboards to help new users learn about Wavefront components and use cases: